 The above map is provided by Google, any disputed boundaries or country names posted on the map do not reflect in any way IFLA’s opinion.
 IFLA is a non-political organisation and the map is merely a tool for showing IFLA organisations around the world

 Our profession in Africa is young and lacking in national government recognition in most cases.
 All our work is done on a voluntary basis, and so any offers of help and participation are warmly welcomed from individuals, professions or associations in related fields

-The seed of the African region of IFLA was first sown as the African Working Group in 2005.
-After being properly watered and nurtured, it gave rise to the IFLA Africa Forum that was held in Dubai, UAE, on 22 January 2008.
-The purpose of the forum chaired by Professor James Taylor was to bring together people of like minds with a focus on developing an action plan towards a fully-fledged IFLA Africa Region.
+The African region of IFLA came into being as the African Working Group in 2005.
+In January 2008, the Working Group organised the IFLA Africa Forum which was helin Dubai, UAE.
+The purpose of the forum chaired by Professor James Taylor was to bring together like-minded people with a focus on developing an action plan towards a fully-fledged IFLA Africa Region.

 IFLA AFRICA EXECUTIVE COMMITTEE

 - Article on the Moroccan Charter of Landscape (French)